The Frugal Gardener: 10 Ways to Save Money in the Home Garden

 Name-brand potting mixes can set you back quite a few dollars when you're filling large containers.
 Use less of the expensive soil mix (and save weight so you can move the containers more easily) by lining the bottom of large containers with packing peanuts before filling with soil mix.
 Put the packing peanuts in a sealed plastic bag or cover with landscape fabric to prevent them from mingling with the soil (a hassle if you ever dump the pot).
 Read more.

 9 / 10Family Handyman

 With many municipalities now using special bins for trash pick-up, a lot of old garbage cans are looking for a new purpose.
 Save yourself $100 or more by turning a large plastic trash can into a rain barrel.
 Position it under a drainspout that's been shortened and direct the flow of water into a hole you cut in the plastic top.
 Cover the opening with a piece of window screen to keep mosquitoes out.
 Learn more about building a rain barrel.

 Save Your Tender Bulbs

-A lot of northern gardeners treat tender bulbs as annuals, allowing them to die at season's end.
-Instead, overwinter them.
+A lot of northern gardeners treat tender bulbs — such as calla lilies, caladiums and gladiolus — as annuals, allowing them to die at season's end.
+Instead, overwinter them so they'll be fit and healthy in the spring.
 To make it simpler, plant tender bulbs in containers.
-Then, after frost kills the tops, whisk the containers into cool storage in a basement or attached garage.
-Water sparingly—maybe once a month—while they're dormant so the soil doesn't totally dry out—and bring the containers back out in spring.
+After frost kills the tops, whisk the containers into cool storage in a basement or attached garage.
+Water sparingly — maybe once a month — while they're dormant so the soil doesn't totally dry out, and bring the containers back out in spring.